fimod: input-format=csv, output-format=json

 flag | Don't write header in output |

-raw-mode=<mode> |
+no-follow |

 📏 Priority and parsing rules

-CLI always wins
+CLI wins by default

-Explicit CLI arguments always override mold defaults.
+Explicit CLI arguments always override mold defaults declared with =.

 - Directives are read from the top of the file — scanning stops at the first non-comment, non-blank line